shamshadM/shamshadm.github.io/_pages/about.md

 I am the person who takes initiative :baby_bottle: and stays curious :eagle:.

-Feel free to [contact me](mailto: shamshad.rattan@gmail.com):envelope_with_arrow: if you find my blog useful, think I might be a good fit or simply would like to connect :medal_sports:.
+Feel free to [contact me](mailto: shamshad.rattan@gmail.com) :envelope_with_arrow: if you find my blog useful, think I might be a good fit or simply would like to connect :medal_sports:.
 {: .text-justify}

 <hr>